Marcos-SM/Nadine_Marcos-PBFB2019/Results/README.md

   * Enter species name separated by "\_":Prueba_prueba
   * Enter region of sequences:Test

 * It also contains the program scripts and its outputs:
+  * final.fasta: Fasta file with the sequence with the highest mean quality per sample
   * Log.txt: Information of how the program ran
   * Quality.txt: Mean qualities of the analysed files
   * bestqs.txt: Fastq with best mean quality per samples